All Episodes

 But that really the practical way to do it was through immigration and by outbreeding non-Muslims.

-He said that like-minded jihadists would immigrate into Western democracies and into the United States, wrap themselves in our civil liberties for protection, uh feed themselves off our welfare system while they spread the jihadi message, and then when the time is right, rise up and attack from within under the full protection of our civil rights.
+He said that like-minded jihadists would immigrate into Western democracies and into the United States, wrap themselves in our civil liberties for protection, feed themselves off our welfare system while they spread the jihadi message, and then when the time is right, rise up and attack from within under the full protection of our civil rights.

 Wow.

-Like we're seeing it have un uh untold before us.
+Like we're seeing it untold before us.

-Western Europe for sure.
+In Western Europe, for sure.

-But the United States is at risk of doing that if we had continued, because the problem is political correctness.
+But the United States is at risk of doing that if we had continued because the problem is political correctness.

-Uh I had I had not really talked to him about political correctness per se as a theme, but one of the things that he made clear to me in my conversations with him is that he views America's civil liberties and the emphasis on individual freedom as a kind of political correctness that allows groups who are ratcheting up Sharia law inside of the United States to operate in the open without being challenged.
+I had not really talked to him about political correctness per se as a theme, but one of the things that he made clear to me in my conversations with him is that he views America's civil liberties and the emphasis on individual freedom as a kind of political correctness that allows groups who are ratcheting up Sharia law inside of the United States to operate in the open without being challenged.

 That's right.